artexyc/artexyc/README.md

 literally if u like any of my interests

 # BYF
-im a sukuna yume.. idm doubles
+im a sukuna/akaza/saiki yume.. idm doubles
 1# sukuna fan okbye